Whitney Sander on Green Building

 By Aaron Britt –

-I first met architect Whitney Sander of Sander Architects in Los Angeles at Dwell on Design this year.
-He showed me his work, we talked some prefab (one of his firm's specialties) and when it came time to put together this month's prefab issue, he was a perfect fit.
-Sander has built, lectured, and published widely, and his thoughtful, common-sense approach to materials and form makes him an architect to emulate.
-In this video shot during an appearance on the radio show Center Stage on KLXU, Sander talks about the merits of light-gauge steel, his work in the Los Angeles area, and coming to embrace the precepts of green design while living in Sierra Leone.
+I first met architect Whitney Sander of Sander Architects in Los Angeles at Dwell on Design last year.
+He showed me his work, we talked some prefab (one of his firm's specialties) and when it came time to put together our 2011 prefab issue, he was a perfect fit.
+You can imagine then how happy I am to have Sander back at Dwell on Design this year.
+He and I will talk about his hybrid prefab system on the Design Innovation Stage on Friday, June 22nd, and on Saturday the 23rd.
+For something of a preview, check out this video of Sander on the radio show Center Stage on KLXU.
+He talks about the merits of light-gauge steel, his work in the Los Angeles area, and coming to embrace the precepts of green design while living in Sierra Leone.